 HSAs are not a type of dental insurance plan.
 They use your own money, taken directly from a paycheck, while insurance coverage comes out of the provider’s pocket, not yours.

 Because they’re separate entities, it’s possible to use insurance coverage and an HSA to cover the cost of your SmileDirectClub treatment.
 Insurance plans that include orthodontic benefits sometimes include at-home aligner treatment like SmileDirectClub.
-In fact, SmileDirectClub has partnerships with UnitedHealthcare, Aetna, Anthem, Empire, MetLife, Capital, National Dominion, and more that makes them eligible for in-network coverage.
+In fact, SmileDirectClub has partnerships with the following companies, which makes them eligible for in-network coverage:

 But even if you receive insurance coverage, it probably won’t cover the entire cost, and that’s where the HSA comes in.
 You can use your HSA funds to cover the remaining amount.
 In the end, you might not even have to pay anything out of your personal, non-HSA funds.

 |Who qualifies?||Only people with a qualifying high deductible health plan (HDHP)||Anyone whose employer offers them as a benefit|